 - complete the tenancy agreement and all associated paperwork

-All prospective Tenants are required to undergo reference checks by a professional referencing agency as Landlord’s always seek reassurance about the Tenants suitability.
+We use Goodlord who undertake referencing and credit checks for both applicants and Guarantors (if a Guarantor is necessary) as Landlord’s always seek reassurance about the Tenants suitability.
 The referencing agent will contact you directly and some or all of the following documents may be required:

 - References from previous landlords – you may be asked to give the details of where you have lived within the last 3 years